St1ngray/geo/README.md

 ## Development

-If you find a bug or have any trouble with this library, please [submit an issue](https://github.com/KwatME/geo/issues) and I'll take care of it.
+If you find a bug or have any trouble, please [submit an issue](https://github.com/KwatME/geo/issues) and I'll take care of it.